Cultural Considerations in Advocacy: United Kingdom

 - Know the tribunal.
 The extent to which the advocate’s submissions need to introduce a concept, develop a particular line of argument or explain an area of technical detail is a function of the tribunal’s expertise and background.
-If the tribunal have spent their careers dealing with oil and gas disputes, they will not need an explanation of the basics of a joint operating agreement or production sharing contract.
-If the arbitrators are retired High Court judges, they will not need extensive citation of authorities on the proper approach to the interpretation of an English law contract.
+If the members of the tribunal have spent their careers dealing with oil and gas disputes, they will not need an explanation of the basics of a joint operating agreement or production-sharing contract.
+If the arbitrators are retired high court judges, they will not need extensive citation of authorities on the proper approach to the interpretation of an English law contract.
 If the tribunal is mixed, a more nuanced approach will have to be taken, but the different members of the panel can be relied upon to bring their different expertise to the decision-making process.

-- Avoid adverbs and adjectives.
-Adverbs and adjectives are not tools of persuasion and can be counterproductive.
-When Stephen King wrote ‘the road to hell is paved with adverbs’ he might as well have been thinking of a turgid arbitration memorial.
+- Avoid adverbs and adjectives; they are not tools of persuasion and can be counterproductive.
+When Stephen King wrote ‘the road to hell is paved with adverbs’, he might as well have been thinking of a turgid arbitration memorial.
 The problem with adverbs is that they tend to assertion rather than persuasion.
 Saying an argument is plainly right or wrong is no more persuasive than saying it is right or wrong, when what matters are the reasons that follow.
 The use of adjectives to heap scorn on an opponent’s case – ‘flimsy, weak, hopeless, egregious’ – also adds nothing to the debate.
-Use of adverbs and adjectives in this way can even be detrimental – it makes the case overblown and implies an insecurity, namely that the writer had to resort to such measures either for want of reasoning or owing to a lack of conviction in any reasoning.
+Such use of language can even be detrimental – it makes the case overblown and implies an insecurity, namely that the writer had to resort to such measures either for want of reasoning or owing to a lack of conviction in any reasoning.
 A strong argument does not require over-elaboration.

 - Don’t allege bad faith unless it is both justifiable and a necessary part of your case.
 The ethical rules governing the conduct of barristers of England and Wales provide that a barrister must not make any allegation of fraud without ‘reasonably credible material which establishes an arguable case of fraud’.
 Lord Bingham spoke of the need for ‘material of such a character as to lead responsible counsel to conclude that serious allegations could properly be based upon it’ and the same principle applies to any other allegations of serious misconduct.
 It is not just a matter of ethics and responsible counsel.
 Alleging bad faith can lead to a self-inflicted burden of proof that is higher than necessary in circumstances where the client’s case can often succeed whether or not there was bad faith by its counterparty.
 Alleging bad faith without good grounds can also harm the advocate’s credibility, which is hard won and easily lost.

 The UK approach often now involves strict time limits on oral opening submissions, with the tribunal keen to get on and commence hearing the evidence.
-Real argument may have to wait until closing submissions, but time can often still be tight, in particular if the witness evidence has ended up overrunning.
-The following guidelines help maximise the efficient use of the time available for effective advocacy.
+Real argument may have to wait until closing submissions, but time can often still be tight, in particular if the witness evidence has overrun.
+The following guidelines help to maximise the efficient use of the time available for effective advocacy.

-- Pick the battles . . . to win the war (or at least be more likely to do so).
+- Pick the battles that will win the war (or are at least more likely to do so).
 The successful advocate will know in advance the strengths and weaknesses of a case.
 Concessions are critical for credibility.
-If an advocate is arguing every point in the case, the patience of the tribunal may be tested such that it becomes unable, or even unwilling, to work out where the good point is hidden.
+If an advocate is arguing every point, the patience of the tribunal may be tested such that it becomes unable, or even unwilling, to work out where the good point is hidden.
 It is the job of the advocate to pre-select the stronger arguments and focus thereon.
 There is no zero sum game here.
-The bad points don’t improve by being hidden in the crowd, but the good points do deteriorate from bad company.
+The bad points do not improve by being hidden in the crowd, but the good points do deteriorate when in bad company.

 - Test all the consequences of the arguments.
 A critical part of preparation is to stress-test the potential arguments.
 A superficially attractive argument may well falter at a hearing.
 This risk can be mitigated if sufficient time is spent challenging the arguments ahead of the hearing.
 In particular, the well-prepared advocate will pre-empt the counterarguments that might be raised by opponents or the tribunal.
 Assume that what can go wrong will go wrong.
 The argument may appear persuasive in isolation, but it must be considered in a broader context and any difficulties confronted openly.
 Problems with the argument cannot be ignored in the hope they will go away.
 This process allows the positive argument to be refined so that it can be insulated from counterarguments.